Analytic and topological index maps with values in the K-theory of mapping cones: Introduction

 The prerequisites for the paper are as follows.
-We assume the reader is familiar with the Baum-Douglas model for $K$-homology and the basic properties of Hilbert $C^*$-module bundles.
-Details on the former can be found in any of \cite{BHS, BOOSW, Rav, Wal}.
-For the latter, we have followed \cite{Sch} (in particular, see Section 2).
-In Section \ref{higIndSec}, properties of the higher Atiyah-Patodi-Singer index theory (see \cite{PS} and references therein for details) are used.
-A number of the constructions considered here require the framework of $KK$-theory (see for example, \cite{Kas}).
+Beyond knowledge of the Baum-Douglas model, we assume the reader is familiar the basic properties of Hilbert $C^*$-module bundles, see for example \cite[Section 2]{Sch}; the bundles we consider are always locally trivial.
+Section \ref{higIndSec} builds on properties of higher Atiyah-Patodi-Singer index theory (see \cite{PS} and references therein for details).
+A number of constructions considered here require the framework of $KK$-theory (see \cite{Kas}).
 In particular, we generalize a number of constructions from \cite{BOOSW} to our setting.

-Throughout the paper, $B_1$ and $B_2$ denote unital $C^*$-algebras, $\phi: B_1 \rightarrow B_2$ a unital $*$-homomorphism, and $X$ a finite CW-complex.
-If $B$ is a unital $C^*$-algebra, then the $C^*$-algebra of continuous $B$-valued function on $X$ is denoted by $C(X,B)$ and the Grothendieck group of (isomorphism classes of) finitely generated projective Hilbert $B$-module bundles over $X$ is denoted by $K^0(X;B)$.
+Throughout the paper, $N$ denotes a ${\rm II}_1$-factor, $B_1$ and $B_2$ unital $C^*$-algebras, $\phi: B_1 \rightarrow B_2$ a unital $*$-homomorphism, $C_{\phi}$ the mapping cone of $\phi$ and $X$ a finite CW-complex.
+The suspension of a $C^*$-algebra, $A$, is denoted by $SA$.
+If $B$ is a unital $C^*$-algebra, then the $C^*$-algebra of continuous $B$-valued function on $X$ is denoted by $C(X,B)$.
+Finitely generated projective Hilbert $B$-module bundles over $X$ that are locally trivial will be refer to as $B$-bundles over $X$.
+The Grothendieck group of (isomorphism classes of) $B$-bundles over $X$ is denoted by $K^0(X;B)$.
 It is well-known (for example, \cite[Proposition 2.17]{Sch}) that